BlockhostOfficial/ddos-prot-mc-servers/README.md

 - 22 locations on 6 continents

 ### Cons:
-- Brand new
-- Run by a hosting company that runs your server on a Dual Xeon E5-2600 CPU
+- Brand new and run by a hosting company that runs your server on a Dual Xeon E5-2600 CPU.
+I'll be doing some tests soon so maybe MCShield is actually much better than MCProHosting, who knows.
 - No Geyser Support
 - Lack of information on the website